 The first task before working your mower is to remove the spark plug wire, this prevents accidental starting.
 Removing oil can be a little messy, especially if you’ve just added a little too much.
 Knowing how much to remove is hit and miss.
 Most modern mowers will allow oil to drain by tilting the mower on its side, engine oil flows out through the dipstick tube.
 You can check that out in this video, it covers a mower tune-up.

 Older mowers will have a regular oil drain plug under the mower where the blade is located and that type is messy.
-I prefer to use an oil extractor siphon, makes the task simple and you use it on other jobs like draining the gas tank.
-If you need a siphon, I recommend the Briggs & Stratton oil and gas siphon, it’s good quality at fair price and you can check it out on the “Small engine tools page”.
+I prefer to use an oil extractor siphon, which makes the task simple and you use it on other jobs like draining the gas tank.
+If you need a siphon, I recommend the Briggs & Stratton oil and gas siphon, it’s good quality at a fair price and you can check it out on the “Small engine tools page”.

 Oil extractor, the preferred method.

 Mowers will run perfectly well with car engine oil.
 It is of course better to use the oil type specified by the engine maker 5W30 or 10W30 works great for mower engines.